cirosantilli/vundle-plugin-tester/README.md

     ./test.sh [<file-name>]

 Where `file-name` is the name of the file to open in the initial buffer.
-It will be put under the gitignored `test` directory.
+It will be put under the gitignored `buffers` directory.
 Default value: `a.txt`.

 The `vimrc` contains only options which are either required by Vundle, or by a large number of plugins.